Easy Olive Oil Sourdough Bread

 - On a floured surface, shape the dough into a round.
 While gently pulling the dough ball towards you and turning it slighlty, tuck the dough until you create surface tension.

-- Place the dough ball seam sid up into a floured proofing basket.
-Cover it with a beeswax wrap or plastic wrap.
+- Place the dough ball into a floured proofing basket, seam side up.
+Cover the basket with a beeswax wrap or plastic wrap.
 Let the dough ferment in the refrigerator for 10 hours or more.

-- Preheat a Dutch oven with lid in your oven to 450˚F for 30 mins.
+- Place a Dutch oven, covered with a lid, in an oven.
+Set the oven to preheat at 450˚F for 30 mins.

-- Remove the lid place the dough ball in the Dutch oven floured side up.
+- After preheating, remove the lid and place the dough ball in the Dutch oven floured side up.
 Score the top of the dough with a sharp knife or bread lame.

-- Let the bread cool for 2 hours on a wire rack.
+- Let the bread cool on a wire rack for at least 2 hours before slicing.

 Notes

-- if your sourdough starter is young, you can add 1 g of commercial yeast to help with the rise
+- if your sourdough starter is young, you can add 1 g of quick-rise yeast to help with the rise.

-- you can also add some chopped green or black olives to the bread dough
+- To make olive sourdough bread, you can stir in some chopped green or black olives to the dough before fermentation.

 I’m new to sourdough and have tried 3 other different recipes, this was THE BEST one so far, every bite out of it my partner kept repeating that was the best bread I did.